osakaaa/MemCacheLoot/README.md

   -t TARGET, --target TARGET

                         Specify target.
 It can be single host, or range of hosts, separated by hyphen.
-For now, only /24 nets is supported
+For now, only /24 nets are supported

   -p PORT, --port PORT